The Invisible Memory-

 In this series and after a process of estrangement from my own visual production, I decided to lock some of my photo cards full of images in small Plexiglas boxes.

 The content is more heterogeneous and less intentional, full of visual notes and personal pictures.
 Approximately, each Gigabyte accumulated in these cards contains between 71 and 715 images depending on which quality we chose to keep them in.
-Thus, thousands of images are condemned to never being seen, observed, read, or printed, being just absolutely immaterial entities and linked to personal memory.
+Thus, thousands of images are condemned to never be seen, observed, read, or printed, being just absolutely immaterial entities and linked to personal memory.

 Santander Bank Foundation